It’s tempting to hit the panic button if you’re not winning enough. But there is a quicker, cheaper and more productive route.

 New-business does indeed have many moving parts – it’s the classic ‘changing the wheels on a moving bus’ – but you wouldn’t bin your car for having one wonky wheel.
 In fact, your biggest challenge isn’t the complexity; it’s a lack of perspective.

 The major symptoms are obvious – no leads, ropey pipeline, crappy conversion – but few CEOs have seen enough different models to diagnose the underlying causes that extend well beyond the newbiz team.
 No wonder new-business is such a perilous profession.

 Without knowing the options, interdependencies and risks in the gap between high-end strategy and low-end execution, finding the solution is pretty damn tricky.
 Perhaps amputating the newbiz limb feels easier – or looks more decisive – than keyhole surgery?

 Save the baby in your bath water

 Clearly new-business is mission-critical – for culture and staff retention, as well as business growth.
 So if your performance is only so-so or your winning streak ended without warning and it feels like you’re still doing the right things, what next?

 You could scapegoat your new-business director, spend months finding a replacement and give them a fair crack at making their mark.
 But you’ll probably end-up where you started – except you’ve won nothing for a year.

 Or you could resist the panic button.
 Pause for thought and get an objective view on what pieces of the puzzle actually need fixing.

-Understand models from different sectors, disciplines and company sizes.
+Understand models from different sectors, disciplines, and company sizes.
 Talk to peers and people in other industries.
 Ask intermediaries and outsourced new-business agencies.
-Maybe even chat to a consultant!
+Maybe even chat to a business transformation consultant!